 “Spend this summer being seasonally frugal and putting aside money to fund next year’s summer fun, debt-free.
 Staycation this year means awesome road trip that’s already paid for next year.”

-If you decide to take a vacation from paying down your credit cards in favour of extra spending this summer, think ahead to what the fall and winter are going to be like, money-wise.
+If you decide to take a vacation from your efforts to reduce debt payments in favour of extra spending this summer, think ahead to what the fall and winter are going to be like, money-wise.

 The BMO survey found that 41 per cent of respondents carry a balance on their credit cards, with an average of $3,000.
-48 per cent of respondents admitted to paying less on their credit cards in the summer than they do in the rest of the year.
+Forty-eight per cent of respondents admitted to paying minimum payments on their credit cards in the summer than they do in the rest of the year.

-Don’t forget that interest never takes a vacation and will continue to accumulate on your balance.
+Don’t forget that interest charges never take a vacation and will continue to accumulate on your balance.
+When there’s more put toward your debt, it can save you money.
 You’ll end up paying more to pay that off in a few months; and if you are adding to that balance with more debt, that debt will be far more difficult to manage.